 Lack of sleep

-- We’re all guilty of not getting enough sleep, but puffy eyes and accelerated aging are often the result.
+We’re all guilty of not getting enough sleep, but puffy eyes and accelerated aging are often the result.
+During sleep, your body regulates fluid and repairs itself.
+Without adequate rest, fluid can pool around the eyes, resulting in that familiar morning puffiness.

 Aging

-- Even the most graceful agers are susceptible to the effects of time.
-And because the skin under your eyes is so thin and delicate, it is one of the first parts of your body to show signs of aging.
-Over time,the tissue around your eyelids may weaken, causing fat in your upper eyelid to fall to your undereye area.
-Fluid retention is also common in older people.
+Even the most graceful agers are susceptible to the effects of time.
+Because the skin under your eyes is so thin and delicate, it is one of the first parts of your body to show signs of aging.
+Over time, the tissue around the eyelids may weaken, causing fat in the upper eyelid to shift toward the under-eye area.
+Fluid retention is also more common in older individuals, making this a persistent concern as we age.

 Crying

-- Crying causes fluid to collect around the eyes, causing puffiness.
-This usually goes away on it’s own but can also be remedied with a cool compress.
+Crying causes fluid to collect around the eyes, causing puffiness.
+This usually goes away on its own but can also be remedied with a cool compress applied to the eye area for 10 to 15 minutes.

 Smoking

-- Smoking cigars, cigarettes, vaping, or anything else can all cause irritation to your eyes.
+Smoking cigars, cigarettes, vaping, or anything else can all cause irritation to your eyes.
 Even just being exposed to secondhand smoke can trigger under-eye puffiness.
-If you noticed a reaction to smoke, take care to thoroughly wash your hair, clothes, or anything that might be holding onto a residual smell or smoke particles.
+If you notice a reaction to smoke, take care to thoroughly wash your hair, clothes, or anything that might be holding onto residual smoke particles.

 Alcohol

-- Alcohol severely dehydrates you, so try to stay away from it if you are concerned with waking up with puffy eyes.
-At the very least, we recommend not drinking alcohol or other dehydrating drinks the night before a big event.
-After you take pictures, drink away!
+Alcohol severely dehydrates you, so try to stay away from it if you are concerned with waking up with puffy eyes.
+Alcohol also disrupts your sleep cycle, which compounds the puffiness effect.
+At the very least, avoid drinking alcohol or other dehydrating drinks the night before a big event.

 Generally, puffy eyes are harmless and very easily treated at home.
-However, swelling under the eyes may indicate more serious issues.
+However, swelling under the eyes may indicate more serious issues that deserve closer attention.

 Possible Causes of Red Swollen Eyes